Venison Cutlets with Apples.

 Ingredients

-- a slice of venison one-half inch thick in cutlets.
+- 1 slice venison, cut in one-half inch thick cutlets

 Method